How To Improve Your Running Speed

 The importance of muscle recovery cannot be overstated.
 If your muscles are in poor condition then movement patterns with be restricted therefore increasing the effort needed to perform the exercise and resulting in potential injury.

 A good stretch down routine is essential.
 Schedule in stretch routines in between workouts and compliment your stretch routine with foam rolling.
 For those not in the know – Foam rolling targets sore spots and soft-tissue trigger points in your muscles with self-myofascial release.

 Basically using a foam roller is a way of giving yourself a sports massage.
 There are many benefits such as reducing pain and muscle soreness, increasing blood flow and oxygen to the tissue, helping the natural healing process.
 It also helps with flexibility.
 When foam rolling and stretching is consistently performed together it can help lengthen your muscles.

-Look out for my up coming articles on how strength and condition can improve running and why having a solid core is important for efficient running.
+For more information on how to improve your running speed read my article about the benefits of strength and conditioning for runners HERE.
+Look out for my up coming articles on why having a solid core is important for efficient running.